haydenrou/dotfiles/README.md

     - https://github.com/JoosepAlviste/nvim-ts-context-commentstring may do the trick
 - Add setup for icons in nvim-tree
     - see docs https://github.com/nvim-tree/nvim-tree.lua
-- Update lsp.lua keymaps and section in readme
+- Update lsp.lua keymaps and section LSP/Bindings section in README.md
+- Set default spaces/tabs for correct filetypes per the _backup/vimrc.symlink
+  - as well as some missing bindings

 ## Contribution
 You're more than welcome to submit an issue or PR with any bugs or feature suggestions.